-New York counties that barred foods with trans fat in restaurants have seen positive health results, as consumption fell by 78 percent from 2003 to 2012.
+New York counties that barred foods with trans fats in restaurants have seen positive health results, such as fewer heart attacks and stroke, from 2003 to 2012.

 Beginning in 2007, New York City banned trans fatty acid foods in restaurants and bakeries.
 When researchers at Yale analyzed local hospital admissions for stroke and heart, they found that the ban cut the admission rate by more than 6 percent, after three years, compared to the rate in similar counties without the ban.

 Trans fatty acid, also known as trans fat, is a solid produced by treating liquid oil with hydrogen gas — hence it also goes by the name partially hydrogenated oil.
 The artery-clogging fat became popular with food manufacturers, bakeries, and restaurants in the 1960s, as a cheaper alternative to butter.
-It gave foods a longer shelf life than they’d have with liquid oil, and the fat had a neutral taste when used for frying.
+Foods with trans fats had a longer shelf life than they’d have with liquid oil, and the fat had a neutral taste when used for frying.

-Many popular products — notably frostings, microwave popcorn, packaged pies, frozen pizzas, margarines, and coffee creamers — are trans fatty acid foods.
+Many popular products — notably frostings, microwave popcorn, packaged pies, frozen pizzas, margarines, and coffee creamers — are foods with trans fats.
 Steer clear, especially if you are concerned about your cholesterol: studies show that the fat both raises the “bad” (LDL) cholesterol and lowers the “good” (HDL) cholesterol levels in your blood, increasing your risk of heart disease by as much as 23 percent.

 In 2006, the Food and Drug Administration (FDA) ruled that manufacturers must list artificial trans fat on the nutrition label above 0.5 grams per “serving.”
 But people often eat much more than the serving size chosen by the manufacturer, and even small amounts of trans fats can add up.
 To avoid them, you need to actually look at the ingredient list, rather than the nutrition label, checking for “partially hydrogenated oil.”

-You’re less likely to encounter trans fatty acid foods in major national chains than a decade ago.
+You’re less likely to encounter foods with trans fats in major national chains than a decade ago.
 Following New York’s action, California, Cleveland, and Philadelphia also instituted bans in restaurants and other eateries.
 Major chains, including McDonald’s, found substitutes.
 So did Crisco, the original vegetable shortening that inspired the popularity of trans fatty acid foods.

 The FDA gave the food industry three years to cut out partially hydrogenated oil in commercial foods, with a deadline of June 2018, unless a company wins an exception.
 Without trans fats, real butter may appear in movie theaters for popcorn, and you might see more coconut oil in creamers.